astronomersiva/siva.dev/posts/write-ups/lego.md

   A production build that does all the above optimisations takes about 35 seconds without a cache and less than 10 seconds with an existing cache.

+**Update: lego is now 8.7x faster than Jekyll!
+My site starts up in <600ms and production builds take 20 seconds.**

 ### **Project directory structure**

 This is the directory structure that I eventually settled on.